babylonchain/networks/bbn-test-4/integration/staking-backend.md

   through a wallet of their choice and submitting them to the Bitcoin ledger or the Staking API service in the case of unbonding.

-One could also build its own staking application and interact with the staking backend.
+One could also build their own staking application and interact with the staking backend.

 ### Covenant Emulation Committee